 A website can have several subdomain.
 An example is http://www.lostsaloon.com or http://domains.google.com where the www and domains are subdomains of the respective domains.
 By convention, the www is the subdomain where the website of a domain is hosted, while mail might be where the mail server is hosted.

-You would want to forward the root domain to the www subdomain (or vice-versa) for several different reasons.
+You should forward the root domain to the www subdomain (or vice-versa) for several different reasons.
 There are several different ways to do this as mentioned in this post.
-But if you are have a static website and using a static storage bucket of some sort, then you might not have access to some of the configuration file and will need to configure this at the DNS.
+Those techniques work well if you have access to the configuration files on your server.
+Sometimes you do not have access to those files, or you have a static website.

 If you use Google Domains to manage your domain name, then you could do this from the domain management console.
 Other DNS providers should have similar options as well.